-DIPL 401, DIPL 480, and five courses from DIPL 401-429 subject to the approval of the Programme Coordinator.
-Students may choose no more than two courses from DIPL 410-413, and one of these courses must be DIPL 410.
+DIPL 480 (or DIPL 481 and DIPL 482), DIPL401 and five courses from POLS 401-429 subject to the approval of the Programme Coordinator.
+Students may choose no more than two courses from DIPL 410-413, and one of these courses must be DIPL 410 unless otherwise approved by the Programme Coordinator.

 P: A major in any subject and, normally, an A- grade point average in the 300-level courses.
-Applicants with a B+ average in their 300 level courses are encouraged to apply and will be considered on a case-by-case basis, with preference given to applicants who have completed their undergraduate degree in history, law, political science, and/ or a language other than English.
-Candidates with professional backgrounds in international affairs may be accepted under some circumstances.
+Applicants with a B+ average in their 300-level courses are encouraged to apply and will be considered on a case-by-case) basis, with preference given to applicants who have completed their undergraduate degree in history, law, political science, and/or a language other than English.
+Candidates with a professional background in international affairs may be accepted under some circumstances with the approval of the Programme Coordinator.